scott-ca/mykros_assist/README.md

 You can create custom actions tailored to your needs, whether it's custom action to simplify interactions with a third-party tool you frequently use, streamline intricate computer tasks, set a timer using natural language, or even locate the latest cat videos.
 The possibilities are extensive.
 Moreover, you have the flexibility to deactivate any action, built-in or custom, and without needing to delete the actual action.

+Mykros has been designed to be as modular as possible even outside of the custom actions, allowing you to customize various components to suit your specific needs.
+For instance, the translation feature in Mykros is compartmentalized, making it straightforward to replace with a different library or tool if should you prefer to use something else to handle that component.
+This modularity ensures that you can adapt and customize Mykros to meet your specific needs while maintaining the overall functionality of the AI assistant.

 ### Accessibility
 Accessibility encompasses numerous facets, with language accessibility often being an overlooked.
 Often leaving groups who may find interaction with these models prohibitive due to the languages the models were originally trained on, which may not include their native language.
 While the rationale behind this is sound, the result is the same leaving groups of people unable to use the technology.

 Mykros addresses this issue by not only allowing the use of these models in your preferred language but also by allowing the flexibility of interacting with custom actions in that language as well.
+This also allows for the option of translating only the input for intent detection, all input, all output, or both input and output.

 Given the ease of adding custom actions, should you have standalone code that is not in your preferred language and as a result causing it to be difficult navigate and use, you can add it as a custom action and then interact with it in your language of choice through the assistant.